kenansabi/N8RO---CHARACTER---ANIMATION-/README.txt.txt

 9. Left Elbow
 10. Right Elbow

-The plugin controls 10 joints and demonstrates i
+The plugin controls 10 joints and demonstrates idle and walk motion states